Romeo Gavioli: Life

 Gavioli was born in the La Unión neighborhood of Montevideo, although he spent his childhood and adolescence in the La Comercial neighborhood of the same city.

 He studied violin with maestro Américo Pioli.
 In 1926, he formed the group Los Tres Bemoles, where he played the violin alongside Mario Orrico (also on violin) and Guillermo Aguirre (on drums) on stages in Minas and Montevideo.

 In 1929, he began playing in Juan Baüer's orquesta típica "Firpito", and in 1931 he joined Héctor Gentile's orchestra, debuting at the Tupi-Nambá, where they met Roberto Fontaina, who connected them with Radio Carve.

 In 1933, together with Lalo Etchegoncelay and double bassist Panchito Pons, he performed in the live radio studios of several Buenos Aires stations.
 Although he never stopped playing the violin, he increasingly appeared as the group's singer.

 In 1934, he joined the renowned trio Los Carve, which crossed over to Buenos Aires in 1935 and became known as Los Dandys.

 In 1939, he was invited by maestro Edgardo Donato to join his orchestra as a singer.
 He worked with Donato for several years under the name "Romeo Gavio."

 In 1943, Gavioli returned to Montevideo, where he began his most mature phase as a conductor, composer, and singer.

 Affiliated with the Communist Party, he was one of the main participants in the formation of SUDEI (Uruguayan Society of Artists and Performers) and, at the same time, brought his music to the unions involved in conflicts.

 In 1954, he founded "Casachica" together with Lalo Etchegoncelay and Luis Amengual, where artists such as Cedar Viglietti recorded.

 On April 17, 1957, he committed suicide by driving his car into the waters of the port of Montevideo.

-Hiw own orchestra
+His own orchestra

 The initial lineup of his orchestra included: